Bronagh, 37, from Belfast, developed tinnitus at just 12 years old, after standing next to a speaker at a youth disco.

-“WHEN I was in secondary school, I used to go to a youth disco with friends at a local hotel in North Belfast when I was 12.
+“WHEN I was in secondary school, I used to go to a youth disco with friends at a local hotel in North Belfast.
 They had big speakers playing very loud music and my ears often rang after a night there.
-One night I stood very close to the speaker and after this the ringing never went away.
+One particular night I stood very close to the speaker - and after this the ringing never went away.

 Looking back now, you’d think it would be common sense not to stand by the speakers, but I didn’t know anything about the risk at all - I didn’t even give it a second thought.
 I certainly never thought the ringing would stay with me forever.”

 The ringing continued into my teenage years, affecting my ability to hear people clearly and making it difficult to sleep.
-When I was 19 I was referred to the ENT department, but they were very dismissive, telling me there was no cure and I would just have to live with it.
+When I was 19 I was referred to the ENT department, but the doctor I saw was very dismissive, telling me there was no cure and I would just have to live with it.
 I went back to the hospital again in my early 20s and I was again told the same thing - that there was nothing they could do, which.

 Twenty-five years after my first diagnosis, tinnitus continues to negatively affect me.
 Living in a busy household with three young children can be noisy.
 I work as a teacher and classrooms too can be noisy places; even when everyone is silent there can be shuffling feet and pencil cases, chairs moving and even the projector whirling and I struggle to hear what the pupils are saying.

 In 2017 my tinnitus became particularly bad and was really starting to adversely affect my work, my family life and sleep so I went back to see the GP.
 Thankfully, this doctor was much more understanding, gave me some medication to try and sent another referral to ENT.